elenaferr0/mario-kart-8-dx-optimal-combo/README.md

 ds_i = \text{Speed (Ground)} + \text{Speed (Water)} + \text{Speed (Air)} + \text{Speed (Anti-Gravity)}
 $$

+#### Results
 > [!INFO]
-> Several combinations will yield the same total score.
-All the options which give that same score are grouped in the same solution in the tables below.
+> Several _equivalent_ combinations will yield the same total score (e.g. Wario Wing, Plane Glider, Gold Glider and Paraglider for the _Best Overall_ combo).
+They will be listed exaustively on the right column of the table.

-#### Results
 ###### Best Overall

 | Component | Solution |